-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 But that was before the Taliban regrouped.

 By 2005, the Taliban was carrying out devastating attacks on U.S.-led coalition forces and the Afghan military.
-And in the years that followed, despite surges in the number of U.S. and coalition troops deployed to Afghanistan, the militants continued to demonstrate remarkable resilience, keeping up their recruiting despite heavy losses.
+And in the years that followed, despite surges in the number of U.S. and coalition troops deployed to Afghanistan, the militants continued to demonstrate remarkable resilience, keeping up their recruiting despite suffering heavy losses.

 Ashley Jackson, an expert on the Taliban with the Overseas Development Institute, attributes the Taliban’s military successes to its ability to “shape shift,” adjusting to changes in U.S. military tactics and “the fact that they are able to come back from the dead so many times.”